-APPOINTMENT AND TERMINATION OF NON-TENURE TRACK FACULTY
+APPOINTMENT AND TERMINATION OF PROFESSIONAL-TRACK FACULTY

-Appointments of non-tenure track faculty shall be in writing and shall specify the beginning and ending date of appointment.
+Appointments of professional-track faculty shall be in writing and shall specify the beginning and ending date of appointment.
 Appointments shall terminate on the date specified and no further notice of non-reappointment is required.
-If a non-tenure track faculty member is appointed without a specified ending date, notice of non-reappointment shall be given in writing to the faculty member at least twelve months prior to the termination date.
+If a professional-track faculty member is appointed without a specified ending date, notice of non-reappointment shall be given in writing to the faculty member at least twelve months prior to the termination date.

-MOVEMENT OF FACULTY BETWEEN TENURE AND NON-TENURE TRACKS
+MOVEMENT OF FACULTY BETWEEN TENURE AND PROFESSIONAL TRACKS

-The following actions may not be taken without approval of the tenured and tenure-track faculty of the affected unit: (1) movement of a non-tenure track faculty member to the tenure track without a competitive search; or (2) movement to a non-tenure track faculty position of a tenure-track faculty member who withdraws from the tenure track during the penultimate year without applying for tenure.
+The following actions may not be taken without approval of the tenured and tenure-track faculty of the affected unit: (1) movement of a professional-track faculty member to the tenure track without a competitive search; or (2) movement to a professional-track faculty position of a tenure-track faculty member who withdraws from the tenure track during the penultimate year without applying for tenure.
 For purposes of this section, a tenure-track faculty member who achieves tenure is referred to as a tenured faculty member.
 See also University Policy ACAF 1.18 Change of Status to and from Tenure-Track Faculty.